17. File Extraction¶

-The file extraction code works on top of the some protocols parsers.
-The application layer parsers runs on top of the stream reassembly engine and the UDP flow tracking.
+The file extraction code works on top of selected protocol parsers (see supported protocols below).
+The application layer parsers run on top of the stream reassembly engine and the UDP flow tracking.

 In case of HTTP, the parser takes care of dechunking and unzipping the request and/or response data if necessary.

 This means that settings in the stream engine, reassembly engine and the application layer parsers all affect the workings of the file extraction.